Installing the Agent

 Now that your agent is registered , update your Kubernetes policy to configure which SSO users have access to your cluster.

 (optional, but STRONGLY recommended) The specific version of the BastionZero agent to be downloaded using Helm.
-Refer to docker to find the most recent version.
+Refer to to find the most recent version.

 (optional) The uuid of the existing environment you want to put the agent in.
 This flag will not create a new environment for you.
 If environmentId